-101. INTRODUCTORY SOCIOLOGY.
-A general survey of the development of sociology as an explanatory discipline with emphasis on the progressive theoretical foundations of the discipline.
-Subjects such as the interactions between individuals and society, the nature of social groups, and patterns of organization are discussed in the context of increasing sophistication of theory and method.
-Yearly.
-SOCIAL SCIENCES FOUNDATION 112.
-SOCIAL PROBLEMS.
-4

-Application of sociological theory and research to selected contemporary social problems.
-Emphasis is placed on the structural and interactional nature of social issues and personal troubles in an effort to define and interpret pertinent social problems.
-Yearly.
-SOCIAL SCIENCES FOUNDATION

-A survey of casework, group work, community organization, social analysis, intervention, and priority care.
-Detailed attention will be given to ethics and decision-making in engineered micro-and macro-social change.
-On demand.
+260. SOCIAL PSYCHOLOGY

-304. STATISTICS FOR BEHAVIORAL SCIENCE......4
+304. STATISTICS FOR BEHAVIORAL SCIENCE.
 Prerequisite: MATH 104 or higher.
 The logic and application of standard statistical tests in the analysis of data with an emphasis on null hypothesis statistical testing.
-Topics include: descriptive statistics, statistical inference, correlation and regression, t-test, and analysis of variance, chi-square, and other nonparametric techniques.
+Topics include: descriptive statistics, statistical inference, correlation and regression, t-test, and analysis of variance chi-square, and other nonparametric techniques.
 The laboratory will reinforce lecture material and provide practical experience using computer applications to obtain statistics and graphs and in preparing reports of research findings.
 Fall and spring.
-(Same as PSC 304, SOC 304) 305.
-SOCIAL PSYCHOLOGY 308.
-THE SOCIOLOGY OF RELIGION4 Prerequisite: SOC 101.
-An investigation of the contribution of religious symbolism and practice to social organization, socialization, stratification, and change.
-The course examines the application of social theory, especially organization studies, to understanding religion as a social institution, particularly in the U.S. On demand.
-(Same as REL 308) SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLENGE 310S.
-URBAN SOCIOLOGY Prerequisite: SOC 101.
-The study of how cities grow and vary in time and in different cultural contexts.
-An integration of materials from a variety of disciplines will be used to understand the phenomenon of cities.
-Every other fall term.
-SOCIAL SCIENCES FOUNDATION; MEANINGFUL LIFE CHALLENGE 314.
-CRIMINOLOGY4 Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
+(Same as PSC 304, SOC 304)

+308. THE SOCIOLOGY OF RELIGION

+310S.
+URBAN SOCIOLOGY

+314. CRIMINOLOGY Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
 A study of crime and the criminal justice system.
 Emphasis is placed on criminology as an academic discipline, a sociological analysis of the criminal justice system, and adult crime.
 On demand.

-315. JUVENILE DELINQUENCY Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
-A study of the phenomenon of delinquency with an emphasis on the historical development of delinquency in the United States, theoretical explanations, social control theories, and the juvenile court system.
-On demand.
-316. SOCIETY AND TECHNOLOGY4 Prerequisites: Any introductory level sociology course.
+315. JUVENILE DELINQUENCY

+316. SOCIETY AND TECHNOLOGY.
+Prerequisites: Any introductory level sociology course.
 A sociological exploration of the relationships between technology and social life.
 Among the specific technologies considered are: motor vehicles, clocks, the internet, and television.
 On demand.
-SOCIAL SCIENCES FOUNDATION, SUSTAINABLE WORLD CHALLENGE 317.
-RACE AND ETHNICITY4 Prerequisites: Any introductory level sociology course.
-An exploration of how race and ethnicity are socially constructed, shaped by culture and social structures.
-Emphasis is placed on how racial and ethnic categories are consequential for all individuals, regardless of racial or ethnic identity.
-Every other fall term.
-SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLENGE 354.
-SEX AND GENDER IN SOCIETY4 Prerequisite: SOC 101/112 or SOC 202.
-A sociological exploration of the importance of sex and gender in social life.
-Topics include the social construction of gender, inequality and discrimination, masculinity and feminity, gendered styles of interaction, and traditional role expections versus changing roles.
-On demand.
-SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLENGE 364.
-COMPARING CULTURES4 Prerequisites: SOC 101 or SOC 112.
-Compares cultures around the world, industrialized and non-industrialized, including hunter-gatherer cultures, and the culture of the American South.
-Comparisons are made to illustrate cultural variation on phenomena such as time, relationships property, justice, deviance, and individual autonomy.
-On demand.
-SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLENGE 395-396.
-SELECTED TOPICS IN SOCIOLOGY4 Prerequisites: At least 6 hours in Sociology.
+SOCIAL SCIENCES FOUNDATION SUSTAINABLE WORLD CHALLENGE

+317. RACE AND ETHNICITY

+354. SEX AND GENDER IN SOCIETY

+355. PREJUDICE AND STEREOTYPING This course covers the psychological processes involved in stereotyping, prejudice, and discrimination, with a focus on these issues as they relate to race and gender.
+Topics include the formation of stereotypes and prejudice, processes involved in their use, potential remedies, and the experiences of targets of stereotyping and prejudice, with an emphasis throughout on social psychological theory and empirical research findings.
+(Same as PSY 355) EXPANDING CIRCLE CHALLENGE.

+364. COMPARING CULTURES

+395,396.
+SELECTED TOPICS IN SOCIOLOGY Prerequisites: At least 6 hours in Sociology.
 A detailed study of specialized topics in sociology not normally covered in regular sociology, socia work, and anthropology courses.
 On demand.

-400. INTERNSHIP Students will be placed in a service agency for one fall or spring term for a minimum of 3 hours a week.
-Conferences with faculty will be at least 1 hour every two weeks.
-Students will be required to write a paper outlining the goals of the agency, an evaluation of how well the goals are being met, and their interpretation of their overall experience.
-May be repeated for credit.
-This course satisfies the Career component of Trek.
+400. INTERNSHIP

 404S.
 SOCIOLOGICAL THEORY4 Prerequisites: At least 6 hours in sociology, junior or senior standing recommended; or by permission of instructor.
 A survey of classica and contemporary theory in sociology.
-Among the perspectives addressed: functionalist, conflict, interactionist, feminist, and postmodernist.
-Primary sources are used.
+Among the perspectives addressed: functionalist, conflict, interactionist, feminist, and postmodernist Primary sources are used.
 Yearly.
 SOCIAL SCIENCES FOUNDATION; MEANINGFUL LIFE CHALLENGE 415W.
-METHODS IN SOCIAL RESEARCH 473.
-SENIOR SEMINAR4 Prerequisite: permission of the instructor.
-An in depth review of the major areas within the discipline of Sociology with emphasis placed or theory and research.
+METHODS IN SOCIAL RESEARCH Prerequisite: At least 6 hours in Sociology and an approved Statistics course.
+An examination of the interrelationship of theory, methodology and sociological research techniques.
+Yearly.
+473. SENIOR SEMINAR Prerequisite: permission of the instructor.
+An in depth review of the major areas within the discipline of Sociology with emphasis placed on theory and research.
 Yearly.
 491-496.
 INDEPENDENT STUDY Prerequisites: Permission of the department, submission of acceptable proposal, selection of advisor.
 Advanced library or original research in a well-defined tonic of the students' choice, forming a logical part of their academic curriculum.
 On demand